-Staff should use the 'Recording Safeguarding Concerns Form' (Appendix A) to report any concerns and ensure this is passed to the DSO.
+Staff should use the 'Recording Safeguarding Concerns Form' (Appendix B) to report any concerns and ensure this is passed to the DSO.
 The designated safeguarding officer will establish the main area of concern and contact as appropriate:

 - Relevant local authority multi agency team.

-- The Players current case/support worker.
+- The Students current case/support worker.

-- The Players GP.
+- The Student's GP.

 - The Accident and Emergency dept. of the nearest local hospital and the police as appropriate.

 - Channel.